ZF-Commons/ZfcTwig/README.md

     `config` - passed directly to the Twig_Environment class.
     `suffix` - the suffix to use for Twig templates, default is .twig.
-    `paths`  - passed to the Twig_Loader_Filesystem class for loading Twig files.

 Examples
 --------